Electricity sector in the Philippines: Power distribution

 According to the National Electrification Administration (NEA), the distribution sector is composed of 119 electric cooperatives, 16 privately owned utilities and six local government-owned utilities as of 2009.
 These distribution utilities may acquire electricity from generation companies through Power Supply Agreements (PSA) or the Philippine Wholesale Electricity Spot Market (WESM), when certified as the distribution of electricity requires a national franchise, for distribution to residential, commercial, industrial and other users.
 NEA, the government agency in charge of implementing programs to reinforce the technical capability and financial viability of rural electric cooperatives, may act as guarantor for purchases of electricity in the WESM by any electric cooperative or small distribution utility to support their credit standing.
 These distribution utilities can either be a Direct WESM member or an Indirect WESM member.
 Direct WESM members may trade (i.e. buy) electricity directly from the WESM and pay it at the prevailing spot price.
 These Direct Members are required to provide security deposit.
 Indirect WESM members can trade through a generation company and are not required to provide security deposit.

 Currently, Meralco is the Philippines' largest distribution utility with a franchise area of 9,337 square kilometers covering Metro Manila, the entire provinces of Bulacan, Rizal and Cavite, parts of the provinces of Laguna, Quezon and Batangas, and 17 barangays in Pampanga.
 The franchise area is home to 23 million people, roughly a quarter of the entire Philippine population of 89 million.

 Power distribution outside the Meralco coverage area is handled by private distribution utilities and electric cooperatives.

-Electric Cooperatives (ECs)
+Electric Cooperatives

 Electric Cooperatives (ECs) are entities owned by the member-consumers within the vicinity covered by the said entity.
 These are controlled by a board of directors elected by member-consumers and their management and operations supervised by the National Electrification Administration.
 As of 2012, there are 121 coops recognized by the NEA and ERC.